Entanglement, Yang-Mills, and the Scattering Matrix as an SU(N)-equivariant Kernel

-Critically, if CKD were not satisfied, color and helicity in the scattering amplitude would not have been separable, and generally, color and helicity would always have been mixed in the final state even with no mixing in the initial state.
 It should be emphasized that the separability discussed here is obtained from a top-down perspective.
 In contrast (and in a complementary way), the authors of \cite{Hu:2025jne} adopt a bottom-up perspective, where the presence of the swap operator in the scattering matrix reveals a symmetry structure given by the direct product of the flavor and spin symmetry groups, thereby ensuring the separability between helicity and flavor.

 It is therefore thanks to the separability property that one can study entanglement in the color and helicity Hilbert spaces individually.
 In the rest of this Section, we study entanglement in color space.
 We choose $\theta=\pi/2$ ($t=u$) as the benchmark scattering angle: the normalized kernel then lies on a fixed ray in the invariant-operator space, leading to a group-only (dynamics-independent) value of the product-input peak entanglement $E_\star^{(N)}$.
 We will study this next.